-The Indiana Medical Student Program for Research and Scholarship (IMPRS) facilitates IU School of Medicine medical student participation in various medical research and experiential opportunities including laboratory, clinical, health research outcomes and community health education.
-The goal is to make a wide variety of research and clinical opportunities available to students to enhance intellectual inquisitiveness, foster an environment of scholarly endeavors, and support excellence in the development of physicians, physician-scientists, educators and investigators.
+The Indiana Medical Student Program for Research and Scholarship (IMPRS) facilitates IU School of Medicine medical student participation in various biomedical research and experiential opportunities including laboratory/translational, clinical, health research outcomes and community health education.
+The goal is to provide a wide variety of research and clinical opportunities available to students to enhance intellectual inquisitiveness, foster an environment of scholarly endeavors, and support excellence in the development of physicians, physician-scientists, educators and investigators.
 The program is sponsored by a collection of sponsorships consisting of the IU School of Medicine’s Dean’s Office, Clinical Translational Science Institute (CTSI), and several NIH training grants.

 Some IMPRS programs may require additional time and effort from participants beyond the fixed dates listed in the time line.
 Students will be notified in advance and compensated for this additional effort.
 Flexibility in these specific research programs will be offered to ensure that students can remain focused on their academic requirements and career advancement.